loelschlaeger/fHMM/README.md

 - `steptol = 1e-2`
 - `time_horizon = c(NA,NA)`
 - `truncate_data = c(NA,NA)`

+### Parameter scaling
+For simulation and initialization of the estimation routine, the model parameters are randomly drawn.
+Expectation values and standard deviations by default are drawn on a scale from -1 to 2 and 0 to 2, respectively.
+Setting `scale_par(x,y)` in `controls` scales the expectation values and standard deviations by `x` and `y` on the coarse scale and on the fine scale, respectively.

+Recommended scales for common applications:
+- t-distribution for log-returns: 0.01
+- t-distribution for means of log-returns: 0.001
+- gamma-distribution for sums of absolute log-returns: 0.3

 ## Parameter structures
 Internally, model parameters are processed using three structures: